groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.5.2 (2021-08-23) =
+* ADDED Developer filter `groundhogg/should_convert_user_to_contact_when_user_registered` to prevent adding new users as contacts.
+* ADDED Developer filter `groundhogg/should_extrapolate_location` to prevent automatic IP based geolocation.
+* FIXED Unable to use the search in the add filters widget because of `disableSelection()` on sortables.
+* FIXED Unable to add new steps to funnel if no previous step was active and if there are no steps in the funnel.
+* FIXED Searching for contacts in the contact picker not showing new matching contacts.

 = 2.5.1.3 (2021-08-16) =
 * FIXED Changed is_entry and is_conversion from BIT(1) to TINYINT(1) in wp_gh_steps for boolean values as BIT is not working for some versions of mySQL and mariaDB.